Msturroc/phibsborough-nee-abm/README.md

 # Non-Exhaust Emissions Agent-Based Model

-*Marc Sturrock, Royal College of Surgeons in Ireland*

 The Phibsborough junction in Dublin is a documented non-exhaust emission hotspot.
 Street-level measurements from [Google Air View](https://www.google.com/intl/en_ie/about/stories/clean-air/) show ultrafine particle concentrations 70-80% above the Dublin average, largely due to heavy braking at the traffic-light-controlled intersection.
 With exhaust emissions declining through electrification, brake and tyre wear are becoming the dominant source of traffic-related particulate matter in cities.

 This repository contains an agent-based model that simulates the junction at high spatial resolution (200m x 200m grid, adaptive sub-second timestep).
 Cars, SUVs, electric variants, buses, and microcars navigate the intersection, generating mass-dependent brake and tyre wear emissions that disperse and decay across the grid.
 A moving observer vehicle samples emissions the same way as the Google Air View car, so simulated and measured distributions can be compared directly.